Pesto Pull-Apart Bread

 Prep the Bread

-Step One: Using a rolling pin, roll the dough out into a 12 x 18–inch shape.
+Step 1: Roll Out the Dough – Using a rolling pin, roll the dough out into a 12 x 18–inch shape.
 Spread the freshly made walnut pesto over the surface of the dough.

-Step Two: Roll the dough up lengthwise, forming a log shape.
+Step 2: Form Dough into Log and Cut – Roll the dough up lengthwise, forming a log shape.
 Cut the dough into 9 or 10 equal-sized pieces with a sharp knife or dental floss.

 A piece of unbaked pesto bread.

-Step Three: Grease an 8 x 4–inch loaf pan with vegan butter.
+Step 3: Arrange Bread Slices in Pan and Second Rise – Place Grease an 8 x 4–inch loaf pan with vegan butter.
 Line with parchment paper, leaving a slight overhang on two opposite sides.
 This will allow for easy removal once the bread is baked.
 Place the pieces into the loaf pan to create a zigzag pattern and cover with plastic wrap.
 Place in a warm spot for about 45 minutes to slightly rise again.

-Step Four: To bake, preheat your oven to 350°F (180°C).
+Step 4: Bake Pesto Bread – To bake, preheat your oven to 350°F (180°C).
 Remove the plastic wrap and brush the tops all over with olive oil.
 Bake for 30 to 35 minutes.
 Cover with aluminum foil halfway through the baking time.
 This will prevent the tops from getting too dark.
 Test the readiness by inserting a toothpick to ensure the center is no longer doughy.

-Step Five: Remove from the oven and let cool in the pan for at least 15 minutes.
+Step 5: Remove and Cool – Remove from the oven and let cool in the pan for at least 15 minutes.
 Allow it to cool completely before serving.

 Savory Swaps and Substitutions

 Looking to put a creative spin on your pesto bread recipe?
-Whether you’re accommodating dietary restrictions or experimenting with new flavors, we’ve got you covered with alternative ingredients that will elevate your pesto bread experience to new heights.
+We’ve got you covered with alternative ingredients that will elevate your pesto bread experience to new heights.

 • Don’t Curb Those Herbs!
 Don’t worry if you’re not bowled over by basil.
-There are so many other herbs that you can use instead.
 How about oregano, cilantro, parsley, sage, tarragon, or even mint?

 • No Need to Futz Over the Nuts.
 Sure, walnuts are a great choice.
 But, feel free to swap them out for traditional pine nuts, almonds, pistachios, macadamia nuts, pecans, or peanuts.
 If nuts are out-of-bounds for you, try seeds like sunflower, sesame, or pumpkin seeds.

 • Vampires Getting Too Close?
 You’d better add more garlic!
-Garlic is one of those things that’s very subjective.
 You might think that this recipe is too low on the pungent power, but others may run away from the sulphuric scent.

 • Gluten Getting You Down?
-No worries.
 You can absolutely make this recipe using a gluten-free, vegan bread dough recipe.
 Here’s one that we like by Allergy Awesomeness.

 Pesto bread, baked, cut and served.